kaisermann/visc/README.md

 {
 	var onScreen = Visc.isOnScreen(selector, 0);
 	if(onScreen)
-		console.log("Hey, you are very thin, but I can still see you!");
+		console.log("Hey, you and your friends are very thin, but I can still see you!");
 });
 ````